ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Sensor Placement**
 - **Color Sensor**: Mounted at the front center, 0.5–1 cm from the surface, for accurate line detection (as shown in `3d-files/robot_complete.io`).
-- **Ultrasonic Sensors**: Positioned at the front (left and right, 5 cm apart), angled 90° to walls for reliable distance measurement.
+- **Ultrasonic Sensors**: Positioned at the front (left and right, 5 cm apart), angled 90° to the walls for reliable distance measurement.
 - **Pixy Cam**: Elevated above the EV3 Brick, angled 10° downward for obstacle detection at 0.5–1.5 m.

 **Real-time Feedback**